sigp/lighthouse/book/src/setup.md

 against the Ethereum Foundation specifications.

-These tests are quite large (100's of MB) so they're only downloaded if you run the `$ make test-ef` command (or anything that calls it).
-You may want to avoid these if you're on a slow or metered Internet connection, CI will require them to pass though.
+These tests are quite large (100's of MB) so they're only downloaded if you run `$ make test-ef` (or anything that run it).
+You may want to avoid downloadingthese tests if you're on a slow or metered Internet connection.
+CI will require them to pass, though.